neoml-lib/neoml/NeoML/docs/en/API/ClassificationAndRegression/README.md

 This classification method involves comparing the object features with a set of threshold values; the result tells us to move to one of the children nodes.
 Once we reach a leaf node we assign the object to the class this node represents.

-The decision tree is implemented by the  [CDecisionTreeTrainingModel](DecisionTree.md) class, while the trained model implements the `IDecisionTreeModel` interface.
+The decision tree is implemented by the [CDecisionTree](DecisionTree.md) class, while the trained model implements the `IDecisionTreeModel` or [`IOneVersusAllModel`](OneVersusAll.md#model) interface depending on the number of classes.

 ### One versus all method